Richard Harrow: Backstory

-Richard was a sharpshooter in the US Army during World War I. He was badly disfigured during the war, losing his eye, upper jaw and most of the cheekbone on the left side of his face.
-He has also suffered some throat damage which causes him to speak in a low, muffled voice.
+Richard was a sharpshooter in the United States Army during World War I. He was badly disfigured during the war, losing his eye, upper jaw and most of the cheekbone on the left side of his face.
+He has also suffered some throat damage, which causes him to speak in a low, guttural croak.
 Because of his appearance, Harrow wears a tin mask in public that is molded to mirror the intact right side of his face.

 After the war he returned to Plover, Wisconsin where his twin sister, Emma (Katherine Waterston), cared for him while his wounds healed.
-Once he was able to care for himself he left to live in Chicago.
+Once he was able to care for himself, he left to live in Chicago.

 Season 1

 Richard meets fellow veteran Jimmy Darmody (Michael Pitt) in an army hospital in Chicago, and they become fast friends.
 To prove his loyalty, Richard kills a local gangster who had disfigured a young prostitute with whom Jimmy was close.
 Jimmy invites Richard to stay with him and his family, and brings him on as muscle in his bootlegging outfit.

-Richard accompanies Jimmy back to New Jersey, where he becomes a hit man working for Jimmy under Nucky Thompson (Steve Buscemi).
+Richard accompanies Jimmy back to New Jersey, where he becomes a hitman working for Jimmy under Nucky Thompson (Steve Buscemi).
 After an attempt on Nucky by the D'Alessio brothers, Richard temporarily moves into the Thompson home where he acts as a bodyguard to Nucky, his companion Margaret Schroeder (Kelly Macdonald) and her two small children.
 At first Margaret and her children are frightened by Richard's appearance, but they eventually warm up to him.
-After a truce is made between Nucky and Arnold Rothstein to resolve their conflict, Richard, Jimmy and Al Capone are dispatched to assassinate the remaining D'Alessio brothers.
+After a truce is made between Nucky and Arnold Rothstein to resolve their conflict, Richard, Jimmy, and Al Capone (Stephen Graham) are dispatched to assassinate the remaining D'Alessio brothers.